csci430-os/assg02/README.md

 Once all of the unit tests are passing, you can begin working on the system tests.
 Once the unit tests are all passing, your simulation is actually working correctly.
-But to test a full system simulation we have to add some output to the running simulator.
+But to test a full system simulation we have to finish the `runSimulation()` method, and also finish the `toString()` method and add some output when running the simulation..

 I will give up to 5 bonus points for correctly adding the output and getting all of the system tests to pass as well for this assignment.
 For the